What is a Hearing Aid?

 - Sensorineural hearing loss.
 This type of hearing loss occurs in the inner ear (cochlea) and may be permanent if not treated early enough.
 It may be related to genetics, inner ear diseases, viral inflammation, noise exposure, or other causes.
 Some people refer to this as a “nerve hearing loss”.
 Medical therapy and some procedures can correct this condition but many times a hearing aid is the only option.

 - Mixed hearing loss.
 This type of hearing loss is a mixture of conductive and sensorineural hearing loss.
 It is part mechanical and part sensorineural in nature.
-Many times this type of loss can be corrected with medical or surgical therapy or with hearing aids.
+Many times we can correcrt this type of loss with medical or surgical therapy or with hearing aids.

-Our office offers the convenience of having Dr. Slaughter to provide a thorough medical evaluation of your ears as well as Bill Bogess our audiologist who has the state of the art in hearing testing and hearing aid evaluation equipment.
+Our office offers the convenience of having Dr. Slaughter to provide a thorough medical evaluation of your ears.
+Also, Bill Bogess, our audiologist, has state of the art equipment in hearing testing and hearing aid evaluation equipment.

 Studies have shown that untreated hearing loss can affect your overall health.
 Hearing loss can be indicative of a larger health issue.
 Many diseases can produce hearing loss.
 Inner ear viral inflammation, autoimmune diseases, cardiovascular disease, diabetes, and brain tumors are just a few examples.
 Left undiagnosed these conditions can worsen over time.